EduardaChagas/Aprendizado-Federado-aplicado-IOT/README.md

-# Aprendizado Federado aplicado Internet das Coisas
+# Aprendizado Federado aplicado a IOT